Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 # --- snip ---
 ```

 As we saw before, `edx` holds the argument which specifies the number of bytes to be read.
-The problem is, number of bytes can never be negative, so `reads@plt` treats this argument as an unsigned integer.
+The problem is, number of bytes can never be negative, so `read@plt` treats this argument as an unsigned integer.
 Thus `0xffffffffffffffff` is not interpreted as `-1` but rather as `18446744073709551615`.

 ```py
 In [1]: 0xffffffffffffffff
 Out[1]: 18446744073709551615
 ```

-As a result of this mismatch between how `jle` and `reads@plt` interpret our payload size input, we are able to pass the check, and overflow the buffer.
+As a result of this mismatch between how `jle` and `read@plt` interpret our payload size input, we are able to pass the check, and overflow the buffer.

 ### `win()`